 Paint School is a free master class in the theory and practice of painting that takes place in New York City.
-This lecture-based program brings twelve fellows together with six individuals widely recognized as among the most exceptional painters working today.
+This lecture-based program brings twelve fellows together with six faculty members who are widely recognized as among the most exceptional painters working today.

 Inspired by alternative educational initiatives like Black Mountain College, Skowhegan School of Painting and Sculpture, and Core Program, Paint School is unaccredited but extraordinarily rigorous.
 Presented in the style of a post-graduate fellowship, this program aims to enrich the discourse of contemporary painting through peer exchange.
 Fellows are expected to possess a significant history of engagement with the field and a desire to participate in a community focused on dialogic interchange.
-This program is best suited for those who have completed their formal education, and is open to painters as well as other art professionals with a deep connection to painting.
+This program is best suited for painters who have completed their formal education.

 The main content of Paint School is a series of group discussions between fellows and faculty.
 These discussions use texts selected by faculty and fellows, as well as in-person experiences, as launch points for critical response.
 Fellows are expected to complete 2 to 8 hours of reading per month and attend 2 meetings per month, each lasting 3 to 5 hours.
 In addition, there is a single all-day meeting on November 30 for which fellows must prepare a 30-minute slide lecture; and three to five additional trips organized by Paint School 2017-18 fellow Cynthia Daignault that are focused on lived experience.